your-tools/rusync/README.md

 $ cargo install rusync
 $ rusync test/src test/dest
 :: Syncing from test/src to test/dest …
--> foo/baz.txt
--> foo/bar.txt
  ✓ Synced 2 files (1 up to date)
 ```

 # Features

 * Easy to remember command line syntax

-* Colorful and *useful* output
+* Print progress on one line, and erase it when done, thus avoiding flooding your terminal
+  with useless noise.

 * Un-surprising behavior: missing directories are created
-  on the fly, files are only copied if destination is missing or older than
+  on the fly, files are only copied if:

+  * Destination is missing
-  the source
+  * Older than the source
+  * Or size is different

 * Minimalistic implementation

 # Missing

 There are *tons* of stuff in `rsync` we don't implement.
-Here's what's missing and I think `rusync` should have:

-* Option to delete extraneous files
-* Global progress bar (hard)
+But for me, the goal was to learn more about Rust and I've learned plenty of things already.

+The big missing feature is an option to delete extraneous files.
+Maybe I'll start working on it
+one day.

 For the rest, well, patches are welcome!